tylerchapman/liftoff-assignments/P2-Project_Outline/README.md

 ## Submission Instructions

 ### Overview
-My project idea is to create a website where you can find and review dog parks.
-Users will be able to read/leave ratings and reviews on dog parks.
-Users will be able to see basic information on the dog parks such as capacity, free or paid, and location.
-Users will be able to search for dog parks based on location as well as if the park is free or a membership is required.### Features
-Include Features here

-Finding good dog parks can be hard especially when most of the best parks are membership based with limited memberships available.
-This website will try to make it easier for you and your four-legged friend to find a great dog-friendly park.
+My project is a website for a clients coaching business.
+The website will be the main way for her potential students to learn and book her courses and seminars.
+There will also be a blog which will include the ability to login and make posts from the website.
+This website will utilize google maps.

 ### Technologies
 Features:
--User login
--Search
--Maps
--Leave reviews
+* Video
+* Form Handling
+* Blog w/ User Login
+* Maps

 Technologies:
--Java
--Spring Boot
--Thymeleaf
--HTML/CSS
--Javascript
+* HTML/CSS
+* Javascript
+* React
+* Gatsby
+* Google Maps API

 ### What I'll Have to Learn
-The technology I'm going to learn during this project is using data from public API's such as the Google Maps API and the Yelp API.
+The biggest thing I will need to learn for this project is ReactJS and how to correctly utilize the Google Maps API.